How to Register a Company in India?

 FAQs

-How long does a company registration take in India?
+How to get company registration in India?

 How to check if a company is registered in India?